Tuesday, January 13, 2026

 “I would give all my millions for lasting marital success” …

-But not enough liquidity to save his 12-year-old son Timmy
+But he wasn't liquid enough to save Timmy, his 12-year-old son

-From a brain tumor (and whose funeral he didn’t as custom attend)
+From a mind tumor (whose funeral he didn’t as was his custom attend)

 Or his grandson Paul, famously, with ear Van Gogh’d